knut0815/Koopman/README.md

 1. Global linearisation of the Lorenz system:

     1. Approximate Koopman operator for future-state prediction, 2-5 time increments into the future.
 On average, ~0.10 Mean Squared Error on test set.
+For the training data, only five trajectories were used with 4000 observations per trajectory.

     2. Code: (1) [Simulated data for the Lorenz system](https://github.com/AidanRocke/Koopman/blob/main/Lorenz_system/simulated_data.py), (2) [Model training and evaluation](https://github.com/AidanRocke/Koopman/blob/main/Lorenz_system/lorenz_koopman.py).